0xProject/0x-protocol-specification/v2/v2-specification.md

 An order's `salt` parameter has two main usecases:

 - To ensure uniqueness within an order's hash.
 - To be used in combination with [`cancelOrdersUpTo`](#cancelordersupto).
 When creating an order, the `salt` value _should_ be equal to the value of the current timestamp in milliseconds.
 This allows maker to create 1000 orders with the same parameters per second.
-Note that although this is part of the protocol specification, there is currently no way to enforce this usage and `salt` values should _not_ be relied upon as a surce of truth.
+Note that although this is part of the protocol specification, there is currently no way to enforce this usage and `salt` values should _not_ be relied upon as a source of truth.

 ### assetData